Lostlitus/notes/cpp/pass_value.md

 ### Copy elision not guaranteed

-Copy elision is guaranteed when the variable has name/identity.
-This variant of copy elision is known as NRVO(named return value optimization).
+Copy elision is not guaranteed when the variable has name/identity, but compiler is allowed to omit the copy.
+This variant of copy elision is known as *NRVO(named return value optimization)*.

 Example: